baseoursteps/faang/README.rst

    * The letter-logs are ordered lexicographically ignoring identifiers, with the identifier used in case of ties.
    * The digit-logs should be put in their original order.

+6. Kth largest element in a stream in linear time.